-All AGS tuition is due three weeks prior to class start dates, and any outstanding student account balances are considered delinquent thirty days after the due date.
+AGS tuition for Self-Pay students is due three weeks prior to class start dates.
+Any outstanding student account balances are considered delinquent after the start date of the course.
+A \$25 late fee may be assessed if payment is not received by the due date.
 Outstanding balances of AGS students receiving financial aid and/or that participate in third-party billing will be considered delinquent sixty days past the due date.
-Outstanding balances of AGS students participating in Deferred Billing are considered in default three days after a delinquency occurs.
-Any AGS Accounting Office approved payment plan will be considered in default immediately if a payment is not received by its due date.
+Outstanding balances of AGS students participating in Deferred Billing are considered delinquent 32 days after course end date, allowing students 31 days to remit payment.
+Any AGS Accounting Office approved payment plan will be considered in delinquent immediately if a payment is not received by its due date.